 - People who have previously been prescribed strong opioids for chronic (long-term) pain that is not caused by cancer.
 If you have been previously prescribed, you can take part as long as it was not more than 5 years ago.

 Participants will be asked to do a one-to-one interview with a researcher on two occasions.
 Participants will receive a £20 shopping voucher for each interview, in recognition of their time and contribution.

 For more information, and to get involved, please read the relevant introductory info below and get in touch using the contact details in the following documents.
 Please share this information with any individuals or family members who may be interested in participating.

 Info for people previously prescribed strong opioids: Opioid overdose prevention info – people previously prescribed

-Info for family members: Opioid overdose prevention info – people previously prescribed
+Info for family members: Opioid overdose prevention info – family members

 This study is funded by NHS Fife and has received ethical approval from the University of Stirling.
 See attached information sheets for more info.